slanatech/dashblocks/README.md

 Dashblocks enables easily creating sophisticated interactive dashboards simply by declaring dashboard structure as json or javascript object.

 Dashblocks uses popular charting libraries to render chars: d3, Chart.js, Dygraphs, Plotly.js

+Dashblocks aims to simplify enabling robust In-App Analytics:

+* Use declarative approach to define dashboard layout
+* Provide reasonable out of the box defaults for all chart types, such as colors
+* Support dark / light modes out of the box
+* Enable interactivity by providing event handling on dashboard level
+* Streamline dynamic updates of dashboard data, for example based on user interaction with dashboard
+* Even dynamically generate Dashboard itself based on the data - thanks to declarative approach

 ![dashboard](screenshots/dashboard.png?raw=true)